-Emission limits are not applicable for Source-wide Conditions.
+Emission Limits are not applicable for Source-wide Conditions.

-Material limits are not applicable for Source-wide Conditions.
+Material Limits are not applicable for Source-wide Conditions.

 The permittee must implement and maintain a fugitive dust plan.
 The facility has a fugitive dust plan that is followed on a daily basis.
 AQD received and approved a copy of the facility's plan dated August 2012.
+TES should be submitting a ROP Renewal Application which should include an updated fugitive dust plan and will be reviewed by AQD upon receipt of the new plan.